api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

 ## Bid eligibility

 Auctions are open for everyone.
-Participants interact with the OevAuctionHouse contract when placing a bid, which enforces a few restrictions.
+Searchers interact with the OevAuctionHouse contract when placing a bid, which enforces a few restrictions.
 Apart from the on-chain restrictions, Auctioneer adds a few other ones: